Nintendo video game consoles: Nintendo Switch (2017)

 The Nintendo Switch was released on March 3, 2017, and is Nintendo's second entry in the eighth generation of video game consoles.
 The system was code-named "NX" prior to its official announcement.
-It is a hybrid device that can be used as a home console inserted to the Nintendo Switch Dock attached to a television, stood up on a table with the kickstand, or as a tablet-like portable console.
+It is a hybrid device that can be used as a home console inserted to the Nintendo Switch Dock attached to a television, stood up on a table with the kickstand, or as a tablet-like handheld console, the handheld mode uses a capacitive touch screen like the smartphone.
 It features two detachable wireless controllers called Joy-Con, that can be used individually or attached to a grip to provide a more traditional gamepad form.
 Both Joy-Con are built with motion sensors and HD Rumble, Nintendo's haptic vibration feedback system for improved gameplay experiences.
 However, only the right Joy-Con has an NFC reader on its analog joystick for Amiibo and an IR sensor on the back.
 The Nintendo Switch Pro Controller is a traditional style controller much like that of the GameCube.

-The Nintendo Switch has currently sold 150.83 million units as of February 4, 2025, outselling all of Nintendo's previous video game consoles, except the Nintendo DS, making it the best-selling home console from Nintendo and the third best-selling video game console of all time.
+The Nintendo Switch has currently sold 155.37 million units as of December 31, 2025, outselling all of Nintendo's previous video game consoles, making it the second best-selling video game console of all time, behind Sony's PlayStation 2.

 The Nintendo Switch Lite is a more affordable version of the Nintendo Switch released by Nintendo on September 20, 2019.
 The Switch Lite console is similar to a regular Nintendo Switch and can play almost all standard Switch games, but is a handheld portable-only version and is also slightly smaller.
 It comes in five color variations: grey, turquoise, coral, yellow, and blue, as well as some special editions.
 Its Joy-Con controllers cannot be detached like in the original Nintendo Switch model.

-A second variation, the Nintendo Switch – OLED Model, was released in 2021, which makes several adjustments and improvements over the original, including an improved kickstand, a larger OLED screen, and more storage (64 GB instead of the regular 32 GB present in the original Nintendo Switch and Switch Lite).
+A second variation, the Nintendo Switch – OLED Model, was released on October 8, 2021, which makes several adjustments and improvements over the original, including an improved kickstand, a larger OLED screen, and more storage (64 GB instead of the regular 32 GB present in the original Nintendo Switch and Switch Lite).